ChilliD/coin-check/README.md

 See a live working demo [here](https://dancocreative.com/coin/index.html).

-Built as a mobile web app, using XHR.
-Will be updated to use fetchAPI instead, with break points added for more attractive desktop and tablet displays.
+Built as a mobile web app, will be updated with break points for more attractive desktop and tablet displays.